ALIMENTARY SYSTEM

 PhaFIG 1 Cell nuclei positions in the pharynx

-PhaFIG 1: Cell nuclei positions in the pharynx.
+PhaFIG 1: Pharyngeal cell nuclei.
 (Based on drawing by Ron Ellis.)
 (Red) Neuron nuclei; (green) pharyngeal muscle nuclei; (lavender) gland nuclei; (fuchsia) marginal cell nuclei; (purple) epithelial nuclei.
 A. Graphic rendition; left lateral view of the ventral, left-side and dorsal nuclei.
 B. Graphic rendition; left lateral view of the right-side nuclei.

-Note: More recent studies showed that the identification of g1AL and pm5VL on the left side and g1AR and pm5VR on the right side were switched.
+Note: g1AL and pm5VL on the left side and g1AR and pm5VR on the right side were switched in previous versions of this figure.
 This is a corrected image (pers. comm.
 L. Avery).

 PhaFIG 2 Pharynx anatomy

 PhaFIG 2: Pharynx anatomy.
 A. Graphic rendition of the pharynx.
-The metacorpus is also called the anterior bulb or the first bulb.
+The metacorpus is also called the anterior bulb, the median bulb, or the first bulb.
 The posterior bulb is also called the terminal bulb or the second bulb.
 At the anterior end, the pharynx is connected to the buccal cavity.
 At the posterior end, it is connected to the intestine through the pharyngeal-intestinal valve (vpi).
 B-F. TEM sections through various parts of the pharyngeal lumen.
 Section levels are indicated in G. B. Buccal cavity at the level of the pharyngeal epithelial cells.
-(Image source: N2T [MRC] A60-23.)
+(Image source: N2T [MRC] A60-24, print 062.)
 C. Procorpus.
 The channels (arrows) are seen at the three corners of the lumen.
 (Image source: N2W [MRC] A386-2.)
 D. Metacorpus at the level of the two ventral gland (Gl) openings and M3 cell bodies.
-Bacteria (arrows) are seen in channels while the rest of the lumen is structured as a sieve.
-(Image source: [MRC] JSA-71.)
+Bacteria (arrows) are seen in channels and the lumen contains a filamentous sieve structure.
+(Image source: [MRC] JSA-107.)
 E. Posterior of the isthmus at the level of the excretory duct.
 (Image source: N2S [MRC] A1-4.)
 F. Grinder in the terminal bulb.
-(Image source: [MRC] JSA.)
+(Image source: N2U [MRC] print 401.)
 G. DIC micrograph of the pharynx.

 The pharynx has a distinctive shape; an extended anterior portion (procorpus) is connected to the buccal cavity via the pharyngeal epithelium (Albertson and Thomson, 1976; Franks et al., 2006).
 The metacorpus, also called the first bulb, lies posterior to the procorpus.
 The procorpus and metacorpus together make the corpus of the pharynx.
 Between the corpus and the second bulb (also called the terminal bulb) lies the isthmus (PhaFIG 2).
 The large somatic nerve ring surrounds the isthmus on the outside.